alizeeeupherte/Alizee-s-portfolio/README.md

 ![](archi.png?raw=true)

-My name is Alizée Eupherte, I'm a master 1 at the Beaux-Arts Paris Malaquais architecture school.
+My name is Alizée Eupherte, after my licence at the Beaux-Arts Paris Malaquais architecture school I moved to Ecole Spéciale d'Architecture on Raspail Boulevard to continue my master.
 Before that, I practiced global design for two years in Camondo, Paris.
 Here you will see some of my school projects, personal or professional projects.